hackclub/spaces/README.md

 # Hack Club Spaces & Club Dashboard

 A simple web platform that allows users to create, test and host static websites and Python scripts.
 Built with Python Flask and PostgreSQL.
-Made by Ethan Canterbury and Hack Club ❤️
+Made by Ethan Canterbury, and Hack Club

 ## Features